zaaachos/Espresso-machine-app/README.md

 Below, you can see each fragment how it looks like, in the final version.

 ## Fragments
-First install you can observe this box where "Voice Commands is writen on.
+1. After first installation you can observe this box where "Voice Commands is writen on.
 If the user press this button, automatically Voice Assistant will be enabled.

 ![Frag](https://github.com/zaaachos/Espresso-machine-app/blob/master/fragments_images/Screenshot_3.png)

-Home Menu
+2. Home Menu

 ![Frag](https://github.com/zaaachos/Espresso-machine-app/blob/master/fragments_images/Screenshot_4.png)